 The big day finally arrived… the Aspen Medical Products San Diego Triathlon Challenge!
 We arrived early to set up our gear in the transition area: my XTERRA wetsuit, Nat’s bike, and Kathleen’s running gear.

 I was on cloud nine, surrounded by my teammates, family and friends who had flown in to see us compete.
 It was also my first time participating in an athletic event where I wasn’t the only amputee racing.
-I was stoked to see able-bodied athletes who had signed up for the race as well.
+I was excited to see able-bodied athletes who had signed up for the race as well.
 An incredible showing of support by thousands of people.

 After participating in the Parade of Athletes, which was similar to the Olympic Games’ Parade of Nations, we made our way to the transition area to start the race.
 To my dismay, I found out the swim had been cancelled.
 The swell from Friday had continued and the water was not safe for the racers.